Opinion: Safe passage for Ukrainian grain exports through the Black Sea is a humanitarian necessity

 The warning about a global food crisis is getting louder, with fears that the worst is yet to come.
 Several experts have therefore suggested in the international media last week options for breaking the blockade in the Black Sera.
 Most frequently mentioned: a strict humanitarian maritime escort mission organised by the international community.

 A strictly humanitarian escort mission, consisting of cargo ships carrying the wheat, escorted by naval vessels and minesweepers, is necessary to solve the global food crisis.
 Minesweepers are an essential link in this operation against the many sea mines floating in the Black Sea.
-Such an escort mission should be carried out by a coalition of countries, preferably including grain importing countries such as Egypt, that have a direct stake in ensuring safe trade and transport of a major global necessity.
+Such an escort mission should be carried out by a coalition of countries, preferably including grain-importing countries such as Egypt, that have a direct stake in ensuring safe trade and transport of a major global necessity.

 However, because many countries do not want to risk a direct collision with Russia for the time being, the opening of the grain corridors requires consultation with Russia.
 For example, the European Union wants guarantees from Vladimir Putin that the cargo ships will have free passage in the Black Sea.
 So far, however, diplomacy has made no progress, yet efforts continue.
 Russia blames Western financial sanctions for the global food crisis, and Ukraine for blocking shipping in the process of defending its ports.
 The Russian proposal to ship wheat in exchange for the lifting of all sanctions is strictly off the table, and unmentionable for the West.
 Meanwhile, time is running out, as there will be nowhere to store a new grain harvest.

 However, this naval escort also entails risks of confrontation.
-Russia would probably regard an escort as provocation.
+Russia would probably regard an escort as a provocation.
 But any attempt to thwart the escort mission would require Russia to take the first step.
 In doing so, the Russians risk a military confrontation with countries not directly involved in the war.
 Moscow will probably roar, but the chances that it would attack warships and transport ships in international waters are small.
 Given the colossal humanitarian needs worldwide, this risk is worth taking.

 Meanwhile, Russia is making good money from the food crisis worldwide that it has itself caused.
-Its main competitor as grain supplier has been eliminated, and grain prices continue to increase.
+Its main competitor as a grain supplier has been eliminated, and grain prices continue to increase.
 In wheat export tax alone, Russia collected two billion dollars this season.
 Moreover, Putin can demand political support from countries in exchange for wheat.

 Russia's use of famine to exert political power and achieve political goals should continue to be severely condemned by the international community.
 Russian forces are stealing farm equipment and thousands of tons of grain from Ukrainian farmers in areas they have occupied.
 Warehouses and silos are being deliberately bombed.
 The resulting shortage causes wheat prices to explode worldwide.
 The most vulnerable countries suffer as a result.

 Russia's blackmailing of the world with global hunger and food shortages among the world's poorest people must also be severely condemned by the international community.
 The current circumstances, in many ways, resemble the Holodomor, the Stalin-created famine in Ukraine in 1932-1933, that killed millions.
 The fact that Moscow is using grain as a weapon again in the twenty-first century is despicable and abhorrent.
-Global cooperation is therefore necessary to resolve this crisis, beginning with an internationally agreed humanitarian escort mission in the Black Sea, otherwise the consequences will be unforeseen.
+Global cooperation is, therefore, necessary to resolve this crisis, beginning with an internationally agreed humanitarian escort mission in the Black Sea, otherwise, the consequences will be unforeseen.

 source: Maximiliaan van Lange is Research Associate and Project Officer at LINKS Europe.